alexfernandez/alexfernandez.github.io/md/walk-through-my-code.md

 ![[Typical several-thousand-line patch](https://twitter.com/Obdurodon/status/651740765522161664).](pics/typical-patch.jpg "Three people look at us from a mountain of trash")

 What can you do about it?
-Why, the pull request is ripe for a walkthrough!
+Why, this particular pull request is ripe for a walkthrough!

 ## The Perfect Walkthrough